dreadkopp/HTML_OutputOptimizer/README.md

 for image optimization OutputOptimizer dispatches async jobs to re-render the images in background

-if you got a asynchronous worker for that (i.e via supervisord), you might want to extend the OutputOptimizer::dispatchAsyncJobs() to do nothing and have a worker instance that users AsyncProcessStore::startStack() or ArrayProcessStore::dispatchChunk()
+if you got a asynchronous worker for that (i.e via supervisord), you might want to extend the OutputOptimizer::dispatchAsyncJobs() to do nothing and have a worker instance that uses AsyncProcessStore::startStack() or ArrayProcessStore::dispatchChunk()

 # WHY?